Azure/azure-sdk/docs/dotnet/introduction.md

 At the end of this document, you can find a section with [the most commonly overlooked guidelines](#dotnet-appendix-overlookedguidelines) in existing Azure SDK libraries.

-{% include requirement/MUST %} follow the general [General Azure SDK Guidelines]({{ site.baseurl }}/general_introduction.html).
+{% include requirement/MUST %} follow the [General Azure SDK Guidelines][general-guidelines].

 The guidelines provide a robust methodology for communicating with Azure services.
 The easiest way to ensure that your component meets these requirements is to use the [Azure.Core] package to call Azure services.
 Details of these helper APIs and their usage are described in the [Using HttpPipeline](#dotnet-usage-httppipeline) section.

 {% include requirement/MUST %} use `HttpPipeline` to implement all methods that call Azure REST services.

-The pipeline can be found in the [Azure.Core] package, and it takes care of many general [General Azure SDK Guidelines].
+The pipeline can be found in the [Azure.Core] package, and it takes care of many [General Azure SDK Guidelines][general-guidelines].
 Details of the pipeline design and usage are described in section [Using HttpPipeline](#dotnet-usage-httppipeline) below.
-If you can't use the pipeline, you must implement [all the general requirements of Azure SDK]({{ site.baseurl }}/general_introduction.html) manually.
+If you can't use the pipeline, you must implement [all the general requirements of Azure SDK]({{ "/general_azurecore.html" | relative_url }}) manually.

 # API Design {#dotnet-api}